gsoulie/ionic2-resources/ionic-pwa.md

 firebase init
 --> select "hosting" option and make sure to hit SPACE then ENTER !!

-What do you want to use as your public directory ?
+What do you want to use as your public directory ? (old method : platforms/browser/www) --> www
---> platforms/browser/www

 Configure as a single-page app ?
 --> Yes